MiguelTolino/readme-template/README.md

 ```

 4. **Customize the template**
-   Open the copied README template (README_TEMPLATE.md) and fill in the sections with your project's details.
+   Open the copied [README template](README_TEMPLATE.md) and fill in the sections with your project's details.

 ## 🎮 Usage